Smart City, the intelligent city at the heart of connected territories thanks to new technologies

 IoT AWARDS 2020

-At the 2020 edition of IoT World, Synox won the Jury Prize for “Smart Territory Development.”
+At the 2020 edition of IoT World, Synox won the Jury Prize for “Development of Intelligent Territories.”